kevinreuss/simply/README.md

 # simply
-simply is a programming language, designed as simple as possible for creating basic mathematical calculations
+simply is a programming language, designed as simple as possible for creating basic mathematical calculations using natural language

 ## demo - demo_counting_bottles.smy